 Split has plenty of beautiful beaches to choose from, and they are the perfect place to relax and enjoy some sun, sea, and sand.
-There’s something for everyone here – from family-friendly sandy beaches ideal for paddling pools, to party beach bars lined with loungers where you can dance all-day long!
+This area has many options to satisfy multiple desires – from family-friendly sandy beaches ideal for paddling pools to party beach bars lined with loungers where you can dance all day!

-If you’re looking for a tranquil spot, then head over to Komolac Beach, just 15 minutes away from Split.
-Here you can soak up the stunning views of the Adriatic Sea, as well as take part in activities such as kayaking or snorkeling.
+If you’re looking for a tranquil spot, head to Komolac Beach, just 15 minutes from Split.
+Here, you can soak up the stunning views of the Adriatic Sea, as well as take part in activities such as kayaking or snorkeling.
 Meanwhile, Bacvice Beach is one of Split’s most popular beaches and home to some of the best beach bars in town.

 Jezinac Beach is Split’s hidden gem and is perfect for those looking for a secluded spot.
-You can relax here without the crowds and take in the stunning mountain views.
+You can relax here without the crowds and enjoy the stunning mountain views.

 23. Check Out the Nearby Blue Lagoon

 Whether you’re looking to relax and soak up the sun or take part in some exciting water sports, Split has it all.
 One of the best attractions outside Split is the Blue Lagoon – a beautiful stretch of crystal-clear waters where you can spend your days swimming, snorkeling, and kayaking.

 Plenty of beach bars and restaurants are nearby, too, so once you’ve worked up an appetite from all that swimming, there will be somewhere to refuel!